 Irritable bowel syndrome (IBS) is a condition impacting the large bowel.
 It presents as a group of symptoms relating to digestive discomfort.
 Some people also term IBS as leaky gut or intestinal permeability.
 They’re a little bit different; but ultimately, the symptoms are the same.
-About 15% of Australians (1 in 7) have irritable bowel syndrome, and it’s more common in women than in men.
+Up to 30% of Australians have irritable bowel syndrome, and it’s more common in women than in men.

 What symptoms indicate IBS?

 - Abdominal bloating

 - Pain or discomfort ranging from mild to severe

 - Diarrhoea (ranging from mild to severe) or constipation or fluctuating between both; as well as these secondary symptoms:

 - Feeling inflamed in arms and hands

 What causes an imbalance in the gut?